rafapolo/xyz/index_en.md

-# 🗺️ Exploring New Cartographic Technologies
+**🗺️ Exploring New Cartographic Technologies**

 Today, through a screen, an individual can interrelate, interact, represent and navigate among millions of data points.
 Technological advances have drastically expanded our capacity to map territories, networks and flows.

-We experiment with visualizing public data, integrating IBGE Census, CNEFE and Federal Revenue Registry, involving:

-- Population data by religious profile, education, race, age...
-- Companies with economic activities, societies, religious organizations, battalions, city halls, quilombola communities, banks... most with geographical location
-- Potentially correlated with TSE, Chamber Expenses, Parliamentary Groups, PIX Amendments...

-In leaps, the image below is not an aerial photo: it is a visual representation of Rio de Janeiro, where each illuminated point is a Legal Entity establishment.
+The image below is not an aerial photo: it is a visual representation of Rio de Janeiro, where each illuminated point is a Legal Entity establishment.

 🔗 **[Interactive Map: Rio de Janeiro Establishments](https://xn--2dk.xyz/dataviz/rio/ibge)**

 ---

-## 📊 Data Visualizations
+**📊 Data Visualizations**

-### Rio de Janeiro Business Network
+**Rio de Janeiro Business Network**
 > *Visual representation of Rio de Janeiro where each illuminated point represents a registered business establishment*

 ---
 ![][image1]![][image2]
 ---

-### All Churches in the Country
+**All Churches in the Country**
 > *Comprehensive mapping of religious institutions across Brazil, showing distribution patterns and density*

 ---
 ![][image3]![][image4]![][image5]![][image6]![][image7]
 ---

-### More Churches Than Schools 😔
+**More Churches Than Schools 😔**
 > *Comparative analysis revealing the disproportionate number of religious institutions versus educational facilities*

 ---
 ![][image8]
 ---

-### Residential Areas in Nova Friburgo with Height Relative to Number of Residents
+**Residential Areas in Nova Friburgo with Height Relative to Number of Residents**
 > *3D visualization showing population density through building height representation in Nova Friburgo*

 ---